AfthabEK/Automated-Export-Scripts/readme.md

 - run exportfiles.sh
 - run exportpdf.sh .

-The required pdfs (including the full theses and abstracts) will be there inside the 2nd folder.
+The required PDF files (including the full theses and abstracts) will be there inside the 2nd folder.